 5. Personalised Learning and Improved Skills

-The personalisation of training should be used to stimulate employees and provide a highly customised and relevant learning experience.
+The personalization of training should be used to stimulate employees and provide a highly customized and relevant learning experience.
 It will enable sales leaders to align the learners with business goals and quickly upskill or reskill them effectively.
-Personalised training will put learning into the reps’ hands and offer:
+Personalized training will put learning into the reps’ hands and offer:

 - Ownership of their learning curve will result in higher engagement and make them proactive.

 Now that you understand the importance of scaling sales readiness, the next step is to choose the right platform to get you started.
 You need to assess the trends in the market and understand your business’ pain points.

 For tips on Sales Readiness, Sales Enablement, and the Sales Landscape, subscribe to our blog and stay updated.